mindspore-ai/docs/install/mindspore_ascend_install_docker_en.md

 - Ensure that [Docker 18.03 or later](https://docs.docker.com/get-docker/) is installed.

-- Ensure that the Ascend AI processor software package (Ascend Data Center Solution 21.1.0) are installed, please refer to the [Installation Guide].
+## Installing Ascend AI processor software package

-    - Ensure that the current user has the right to access the installation path `/usr/local/Ascend`of Ascend AI processor software package.
-If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
-For the specific configuration, please refer to the software package instruction document.
+Ascend software package provides two distributions, commercial edition and community edition:

+- Commercial edition needs approval from Ascend to download, for detailed installation guide, please refer to [Ascend Data Center Solution 22.0.RC1 Installation Guide](https://support.huawei.com/enterprise/zh/doc/EDOC1100246310)。

+- Community edition has no restrictions, choose `5.1.RC1.alpha005` in [CANN community edition](https://www.hiascend.com/software/cann/community-history), then choose relevant driver and firmware packages in [firmware and driver](https://www.hiascend.com/hardware/firmware-drivers?tag=community).
+Please refer to the abovementioned commercial edition installation guide to choose which packages are to be installed and how to install them.

 - After installing basic driver and corresponding software packages, ensure that the toolbox utility package in the CANN software package is installed, namely Ascend-cann-toolbox-{version}.run.
 The toolbox provides Ascend Docker runtime tools supported by Ascend NPU containerization.

+The default installation path of the installation package is `/usr/local/Ascend`.
+Ensure that the current user has the right to access the installation path `/usr/local/Ascend` of Ascend AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.

 ## Obtaining MindSpore Image